JJay2005/Road-Crossers/README.md

 # Road-Crossers
-Crossy Road but every time you die you have to answer a maths question
+This is an Android App which is very similar to 'Crossy Road' but with the added twist that every time you die you have to answer a maths question

-This project can not be uploaded until August 2023 as it is my Computer Science NEA and I do not want to be flagged for plagiarism
+This project cannot be uploaded until August 2023 as it is my Computer Science NEA and I do not want to be flagged for plagiarism

 Demonstration can be seen [here](https://youtu.be/vhnYyep66jg)